arthurhammer/arthurhammer.de/_posts/2018-12-07-ichsagnurweb.md

 ## Results

 After about two minutes on my machine, the "sch" version spit out the following words.
-Some of the words are hilarious and some aren't even real words.
+Some of the words are hilarious but most aren't even real words.
 The only real candidate on the list is **Braunschweig**, a city in Germany.
 Riddle solved!

     Arschweinbug
     Barschwungei